Scheduled MonumentsEnglandHaughley Castle

 What is Haughley Castle?

-Haughley Castle is a Norman motte-and-bailey castle situated near the village of Haughley in Suffolk.
+Haughley Castle is a Norman motte-and-bailey fortification located near Haughley in Suffolk, dating to the early post-Conquest period, likely established in the late eleventh century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006069.

 Who is responsible for protecting Haughley Castle?